helm/charts/stable/external-dns/README.md

 Currently this uses the [Zalando] hosted container, if this is a concern follow the steps in the [external-dns] documentation to compile the binary and make a container.
 Where the chart pulls the image from is fully configurable.

-## Notes

-You probably want to make sure the nodes have IAM permissions to modify the R53 entries.
-More on this later.

 ## Installing the Chart

 To install the chart with the release name `my-release`: